I create things on the web; I design and I build. I am passionate about the enabling power of technology and the humane sensitivities of design.

 To pursue a career in animation I was admitted to the University of Manitoba Fine Arts program, winning the Queen Elizabeth II entrance scholarship.
 In art school I enjoyed painting, new media and especially graphic design.

 Graphic design has completely hijacked my plans, I just loved it.
-The challenge of solving a real communication problems using all of the Gestalt design principles, leveraging typography added purpose to the act of creation.
+The challenge of solving a real communication problems using all of the Gestalt design principles, leveraging typography added purpose to the act of creative creation.
 I guess there is a reason why I was interested in car emblems after all.

 Passion for Computing